|

 Analysis:

-The US Navy is one step closer to launching its unmanned aerial refueling system with the successful flight testing of an unmanned aircraft carrying a refueling store under its wing.
+The US Navy is one step closer to launching its unmanned refueling system with the successful flight testing of an unmanned aircraft carrying a refueling store under its wing.

-After the successful launch of the system in the future, the Navy will also save money from its expensive manned aerial refueling systems that are extensively used in the past and still now in service.
+After the successful launch of the system in the future, the Navy will also save money from its expensive manned refueling systems that are extensively used in the past and still now in service.

 Sources: